01 Jan H. David Wright

 Born 1942, in Rosine, Kentucky; lives in Gallatin, Tennessee

-IF ONE WORD epitomizes the work of H. David Wright, it is “authentic.”
-David Wright has been ever drawn to artistically depicting the American frontier and the grand imprints of American history such as the Civil War.
+BORN IN ROSINE, KENTUCKY and raised in Middle Tennessee, H. David Wright has been ever drawn to the awakening American frontier and the grand imprints of American history.
 Always set in studied landscapes that capture the fullness of topographic beauty and the richness of the local milieu, his paintings unfailingly reflect a love for country, history, and nature.
+Although his 50-plus years of painting include European and American training, it is in his studio and field research that his works become as distinguished as they are informing.

 Notable awards and achievements: